epistemetrica/udacity-blog-post-project/README.md

 ## Project Description
 This project follows a CRISP-DM process to gain insights from AirBnB rental data in Seattle, WA.
 The project is graded according to [this rubric](https://review.udacity.com/#!/rubrics/1507/view) and consists of the following parts:
-- This [repository](https://github.com/epistemetrica/udacity-blog-post-project), including the main jupyter notebook and this README.
+- The [github repository](https://github.com/epistemetrica/udacity-blog-post-project), including the main jupyter notebook and this README.
-- A cooresponding [Medium blog post]() communicating insights to a non-technical audience.
+- A cooresponding [Medium blog post](https://medium.com/@wilson.adamp/price-determinants-in-the-seattle-airbnb-rentals-market-de0ac00b0d81) communicating insights to a non-technical audience.

 ## Data